 Studies have shown that when we are feeling less stressed, we ultimately sleep better.
 Many people who practice yoga regularly have reported to have improved sleep quality.
 When are able to have a good night's sleep, we wake up the next feeling better in our body and mind..

-When practicing yoga, all the muscles in your body are active and engaged.
+When practicing yoga, all the muscles in our body are active and engaged.
 A combination of holding yoga poses to a more dynamic movements allows a full-body workout.
-Building strength has an important purpose as well - it improves our balance by strengthening your lower body, particularly your ankles and knees, and reduces the chances of falls and trips.
-Yoga increases mobility so that you can bring more ease to your movement, making you feel less stuck in your body.
+Building strength has an important purpose as well - it improves our balance by strengthening our lower body, particularly the ankles and knees, and reduces the chances of falls and trips.
+Yoga increases mobility so that we can bring more ease to the movements, making us feel less stuck in our body.

 Helps us focus on our breath

 Our breathing and emotions are linked.
 When we are stressed or in a state of panic, our breath is short and shallow.
-Through practicing yoga, you will learn to tune in and control your breathing.
-Using longer and deeper breaths will allow you to regulate your feelings and emotions by sending signals to the brain.
+Through practicing yoga, we learn to tune in and control our breathing.
+Using longer and deeper breaths allows us to regulate our feelings and emotions by sending signals to the brain.
 The calmer we feel, the better we are at managing potentially challenging situations.